The Friends' School, Hobart

-The Friends' School, Hobart is an independent co-educational Quaker day and boarding school located in North Hobart, a suburb of Hobart, Tasmania, Australia.
+The Friends' School, Hobart is an independent co-educational Quaker day and boarding school located in North Hobart, Tasmania, Australia.

 Founded in 1887 by Quakers, the school caters for approximately 1330 students from pre-kindergarten to Year 12, including 47 boarders from Years 7 to 12.
-It is the largest Quaker school in the world.
+It is the second largest Quaker school in the world.

 Friends' is affiliated with the Association of Independent Schools of Tasmania (AIST), the Junior School Heads Association of Australia (JSHAA), the Association of Heads of Independent Schools of Australia (AHISA), the Australian Boarding Schools' Association (ABSA), and is a member of the Sports Association of Tasmanian Independent Schools (SATIS).

 History

 The Friends' School entrance and buildings, 1948.

 The Friends' School opened at 60–62 Warwick Street, Hobart (the building still stands) on 31 January 1887 under the control of the Religious Society of Friends (Quakers).
 It was opened by Samuel Clemes.
 The initial enrolment of 33 expanded so rapidly that the School moved to its present site in Commercial Road on 28 January 1889, a move made possible by the generous loan of A$4,000 from Hobart Baptists.
 The first headmaster was Samuel Clemes, considered to be a remarkable reformer in education for his belief in co-education.
 In 1900 he resigned and set up his own family school, Leslie House, (later renamed Clemes College) in Pirie Street and then at Boa Vista, Argyle Street, where Morris Friends' Primary Years (Junior School) and Clemes (Years 11–12) are now located.
 Clemes College and The Friends' School came together in 1946.

 1923 marked the beginning of a new era in the School's history.
 On 28 September, the control of the school passed from London Quakers to a committee in Hobart and a week later Ernest Unwin arrived, under whose leadership the School made remarkable progress.
 In this period the distinctive appearance of the School changed - with the addition of the front portico, the Hodgkin Hall, the original science and art block and the boys' boarding wing.
 No further building programmes were undertaken until 1955 when the second period of expansion began with the opening of the Preparatory School in 1955 followed by the Sports Ground in 1958.
 Building on the Commercial Road site began in 1962 with the opening of the Unwin Memorial Science and Art block, continued in the 70s with the Library, the Asten Theatre, additional science facilities and in the 80s with the W. N. Oats Sports Centre.
 The Clemes Memorial Library in the Junior School was erected from the old Clemes Assembly Hall in 1986.
 The addition of the multipurpose Farrall Centre to the Junior School was completed in late 2011.

 Despite being a Quaker school, there are no more than ten Quaker staff at the school, and few of the students are actually Quakers.
 However Quaker activities, such as meeting for worship (Gathering), form an integral part of school life for students, and take up one hour per week.